dev-scripts/prakashbhandari.com.np/content/posts/implementing-logging-using-node-js-elasticsearch-kibina-and-docker.md

 ```
 Elasticsearch container will be running at port number `9300` of host machine.
 You can browse at `http://localhost:9300/`

-# Kibina image to the `docker-compose.yml` file
+# Setting up Kibina
+Run data analytics at speed and scale for observability, security, and search with Kibana.
+Powerful analysis on any data from any source, from threat intelligence to search analytics, logs to application monitoring, and much more.
+In this post we are using the visulize and search the applaction's logs.

-Add the following configuration to the `docker-compose.yml` file so that when you run the `docker compose up` command, it will pull the image from Docker Hub and build the Kibana container in your machine within same network where node app container and elasticsearch containers are running
+Add the following configuration to the `docker-compose.yml` file to setup the Kibina in the project.
+So, that when you run the `docker compose up` command, it will pull the image from Docker Hub and build the Kibana container in your machine within same network where node app container and elasticsearch containers are running.

 ```js
 kibana:
     image: 'docker.elastic.co/kibana/kibana:8.10.2'